58bits/grunt-sass-revisited/readme.md

 This version is being used in project where more detailed output from the task (total number of stylesheets processed) is helpful.
 I'll monitor and maintain parity with the original repo.

 ## Original README
-(with additional task configuration example)
+(with updated install instructions, and additional task configuration example)

 > Compile Sass to CSS using [node-sass](https://github.com/sass/node-sass)